 - (a) A comprehensive "Construction EMP" must be prepared and implemented.
 The Construction EMP may be developed in stages to address each relevant stage of construction.
-It should be developed generally in accordance with the Draft Outline EMP (Construction) in Chapter 19 of the EIS and updated to reflect the Changed Project, except where the matter is addressed by these Conditions and then to the extent required by these Conditions.
+It should be developed generally in accordance with the Draft Outline EMP (Construction) in Chapter 19 of the EIS, except where the matter is addressed by these Conditions and then to the extent required by these Conditions.
 An outline, structure and schedule of updates to the Construction EMP must be submitted to the Coordinator-General at least 60 days prior to the commencement of any construction operations for this Project.
-30 days prior to the commencement of relevant stages of construction works, the relevant update of the Construction EMP for those works must be submitted to the Coordinator-General. - (i) For the construction relating to the proposed spoil conveyor, the predictive studies upon which the mitigation measures are based, must be separately identified and provided to the
+30 days prior to the commencement of relevant stages of construction works, the relevant update of the Construction EMP for those works must be submitted to the Coordinator-General. - (b) The Construction EMP may allow for progressive assessment of predicted impacts and design of mitigation measures prior to the relevant stages of construction works. - (c) The Construction EMP must accord generally with the following framework: - Environmental objectives and performance criteria The Construction EMP must adopt and incorporate the environmental objectives and performance criteria set out in the EIS Chapter 19 Draft Outline EMP (Construction);